2023 Austrian Grand Prix - Getting Around Guide

 Flights to Austria

-- Vienna International Airport (VIE), around 200km from the Red Bull Ring, has the best selection of European and long-haul flights.
+Vienna International Airport (VIE), around 200.0 km (124.3 mi) from the Red Bull Ring, has the best selection of European and long-haul flights.
 It’s the hub for flag-carrying Austrian Airlines and a major base for discount airlines EasyJet, Ryanair and Wizz Air.
 Flying into and out of Vienna can also give you the opportunity to visit one of Europe’s grandest cities before or after the race.
+Choose to fly into Flughafen Graz, which is just 85.0 km (52.8 mi) from the circuit, but only has a limited number of connections, including Vienna, Berlin, Munich and Zurich or Klagenfurt Airport located around 100.0 km (62.1 mi) from the Red Bull Ring, has some discount flights to German cities such as Hamburg, Cologne and Berlin with Eurowings.

-Where to stay for the Austrian Grand Prix
+Where to stay

-How to get to the Red Bull Ring?
+How to get to Red Bull Ring

 Public Transportation

 The closest train station to the Red Bull Ring is Knittelfeld Bahnhof.
-Free shuttle buses take fans from the train station to the circuit on race weekend (about 10km).
+Free shuttle buses take fans from the train station to the circuit on race weekend (about 10.0 km/6.2 mi).
 Click here for more information about shuttle buses.
 You can get to Knittelfeld from most major cities in Austria, including Vienna (about 3 hours one way) and Graz (about 80 minutes one way, with a change in Bruck).
 Check schedules and book your tickets in advance on the ÖBB website.
 Also, free regional bus services connect Knittelfeld Bahnhof and Judenburg bus stations to the Red Bull Ring on race weekend.
 Long-distance bus services are also available from over 170 locations in Austria, including express shuttles.

-Hire A Car
+Hire a Car

 Given the rural location of the Red Bull Ring, hiring a car and driving yourself is a good option.
 The circuit is situated close to the S36 motorway and trackside parking is free, though delays entering and leaving the car parks can be expected at peak times.
 Sample driving times: Graz 1 hour, Vienna 2 hours.